lizkaufman/my_codewars_solutions/README.md

 ## Wins

+- 03.02.23 - Solved a kata with recursion (one of my personal bugbears to get my head around)
 - 08.02.23 - Solved my first 6KYU in TypeScript
 - 08.02.23 - Reached 4KYU level with 801 honor points!